max-baum/cs152projectproposal/finaldraft.md

 The initial dataset included 41 fields, of varying datatypes.
 To make this data utilizable by a neural network, significant processing had to be carried out.

 Firstly, columns referring to the race, gender and ethnicity of the borrower were dropped from the dataset, as borrower-identity data was incomplete and we did not seek to interrogate the relation between borrower identity and likelihood of fraud.
-We would like to acknowledge that such information may be available to be inferred from the data, however, for a student run project doing so would be intractable.
+We do acknowledge that such relations may exist in the data, however, for a student run project doing so would be intractable.
+Relations between reported identity and fraud could be partically interesting to analyze if there are differences in controls that exist between general SBA dispersement programs and dispersment for underresourced communities.

 Next, categorical data fields with small sets of possible values (or important granular information) were directly converted to one hot encoding.
 Other categorical data fields were also converted to one-hot encoding, but included possible encoding for only top ten values in the set, as well as a possible "other" encoding.
 How each field was encoded is indicated in the table below